onelogin/terraform-provider-onelogin/docs/resources/onelogin_brands.md

 The consequence: **an image replaced outside Terraform is not reported as drift.** State keeps the base64 that was last applied.
 Changing the configured value still replaces the image as usual, and `filebase64` on a changed file produces a changed value.

+### Removing an image is not supported

+Setting `logo = ""` is refused during `terraform plan`.
+An empty string is not a way to clear an image: the API answers `{"logo":""}` with a `200` and then changes nothing, so accepting it would record a value in state that does not describe the brand.

+The API does support removal, through a JSON `null`, but the Go SDK cannot send one — `models.Brand.Logo` is a pointer tagged `omitempty`, so a nil is omitted from the request rather than sent as `null`.
+Remove an image in the OneLogin admin UI until the SDK model grows a way to express it.

+Omit the argument to leave the current image alone.

+### Sensitivity

 Both are also marked sensitive, so a plan shows `(sensitive value)` rather than the data.
 That is not a claim that an image is a secret — it stops Terraform printing the base64 in